-View (3) essentially argues that Revelation chapter 11 does not attach any famous identity to the two witnesses.
-If their identities were Moses and Elijah, or Enoch and Elijah, why would Scripture be silent about this?
+(3) Two unknowns are seen as possibilities for the two witnesses because of the lack of specificity in Revelation 11.
+Scripture does not identify the two witnesses by name, and no well-known person is associated with their coming.
 God is perfectly capable of taking two “ordinary” believers and enabling them to perform the same signs and wonders that Moses and Elijah did.
 There is nothing in Revelation 11 that requires us to assume a “famous” identity for the two witnesses.